GENOS Emotional Culture Index

 Why do feelings matter?

 We all experience a wide range of pleasant and unpleasant feelings at work as we interact with colleagues, customers, suppliers and others.
-These feelings influence our decisions, behaviour and performance.
+These feelings influence our decisions, behaviour and performance and our health.

 Pleasant feelings have a 'broaden and build' effect causing us to think more broadly, engage more deeply and perform better.